Waptia: Taxonomy

 Waptia fieldensis is the only species accepted under the genus Waptia.
 It is classified under the family Waptiidae (established by Walcott in 1912).

 Some authors suggested that Waptia may be allied to crustaceans.
 Others proposed that it may be only distantly related to crustaceans, being at least a member of a stem group of crustaceans, or even of all arthropods.
 Waptia was comprehensively redescribed in 2018, and was placed as part of the clade Hymenocarina within Mandibulata, closely related to Crustacea, due to the clear presence of mandibles and maxillae.

 In 1975, an apparently very similar species was described from the Lower Cambrian (515 to 520 million years ago) Maotianshan Shale Lagerstätte of Chengjiang, China.
 It was originally placed within the "ostracod"-like genus Mononotella, as Mononotella ovata.
-In 1991, Xian-Guang Hou and Jan Bergström reclassified it under the new genus Chuandianella when additional discoveries of more complete specimens made its resemblance to W. fieldensis more apparent.
+In 1991, Hou Xian-guang and Jan Bergström reclassified it under the new genus Chuandianella when additional discoveries of more complete specimens made its resemblance to W. fieldensis more apparent.
 Like W. fieldensis, Chuandianella ovata had a bivalved carapace with a median ridge, a pair of caudal rami, a single pair of antennae, and stalked eyes.
 In 2004, Jun-Yuan Chen tentatively transferred it to the genus Waptia.
 However, C. ovata had eight abdominal somites in contrast to five in W. fieldensis.
 Its limbs were biramous and were undifferentiated, unlike those of W. fieldensis.
 Other authors deemed these differences to be enough to separate it from Waptia to its own genus.
 In 2022, Chuandianella was redescribed, and was shown to lack mandibles, thus it is probably not closely related to Waptia, despite its similar appearance.

 In 2002, a second similar species, Pauloterminus spinodorsalis, was recovered from the Lower Cambrian Sirius Passet Lagerstätte of the Buen Formation of northern Greenland.
 It was also identified as a possible waptiid.
 Like C. ovata it had biramous undifferentiated appendages, but it also had only five abdominal somites like W. fieldensis.
 However, the poor preservation of the P. spinodorsalis specimens, particularly of the appendages on the head, make it difficult to ascertain its taxonomic placement.
 This difficulty is further compounded by evidence that the fossils of P. spinodorsalis may in fact be moults (exuviae), and not of the actual animal.